 In IPP (Internet Printing Protocol) the print data is transmitted via HTTP to the printer.
+Print data can be transmitted via IPP in an encrypted or unencrypted way.

 When printing via IPP, the print server is addressed via a Uniform Resource Identifier (URI).
-The syntax of the URI looks as follows:
+The URI syntax is as follows: